TheAgenticWeb/agentic-web-starter-kit/GETTING_STARTED_CHECKLIST.md

   pnpm dev
   ```

-- [ ] **Open http://localhost:3000 and test the chat**
+- [ ] **Open http://localhost:3000 and test the task manager**
-  - Try: "Change the text to 'Hello World'"
+  - Try: "Create a task to review the project proposal"
-  - Try: "Add a new line saying 'This is awesome'"
+  - Try: "Add 3 tasks for launching the website"
+  - Try: "Move all high priority tasks to In Progress"

 **🎉 Congratulations!
-Your basic agentic web app is running!**
+Your AI-powered task manager is running!**

 ---